patrickstowell/PHY303-Lectures-2024/unit4/phy303-unit4-parity-moments.md

 Note here that the $g$ factor has now changed to $g_{j}$ as it depends on the gyromagnetic ratio needed for the state of the nucleus being considered.
 For protons and neutrons, the gyromagnetic ratios are given by $g_{p}=2.793$ and $g_{n}=-1.913$ respectively, however for a nucleus, it is more complex for us to calculate.

-Note that the $\mu_N$, Nuclear Magnetron, yields the energy $U$ of the Nuclear Magnetic Dipole in a B-field as $E=\mu_N B$.
+Note that the $\mu_N$, Nuclear Magnetron, yields the energy $E$ of the Nuclear Magnetic Dipole in a B-field as $E=\mu_N B$.
 The Nuclear Magnetron is analogous to the Bohr Magnetron in atomic physics but with the electron mass replaced by the proton mass.
 It is much smaller than the Bohr Magnetron.

 In practice, the Observed Magnetic Moment in an external B-field comes from the z-component.
 That is when the nucleus is put in a magnetic field, it is the vector $j$ that starts to precess with fixed values along the z-axis.
 In a full QM treatment (beyond our scope here), the observed Magnetic Moment of the nucleus turns out to be